Curricular Practical Training

 You must provide OIS with an offer letter from your prospective employer.
 This letter should be on company letterhead.
 Please share a copy of the offer letter with your academic advisor.
 Please circle the following before submitting:

-- The physical location (street address, city, state, and ZIP code) where the job will be conducted.
+- The physical location (street address, city, state, and ZIP code) where the training will be conducted.
 P.O. boxes are not accepted for this requirement.

-- A description, as detailed as possible, of the job duties entailed in your work
+- A description, as detailed as possible, of the duties entailed in your training

 Register for the Appropriate Course